burlachenkok/exploring-python3/python3-note.md

 * Exotic built-in objects (e.g. files)
 * Fundamental built-in data types (e.g. integers)

-It's not true that all things are classes in Python, but all entities that take some memory are objects.
+It's not true that all things are classes in Python, but all entities that take some memory are objects in Python terminology.

 One way to get access to all objects in the Python interpreter is via utilizing [gc.get_objects()](https://docs.python.org/3/library/gc.html#gc.get_objects) API in the following way:

 ```python
 import gc, sys